Charango

 The charango was primarily played in traditional Andean music.
-A charango player is called a charanguista.
+A charango player is called a charanguista (charanguist).

 History

 When the Spanish conquistadors came to South America, they brought the vihuela (an ancestor of the classical guitar) with them.
 It is not clear whether the charango is a direct descendant of a particular Spanish stringed instrument; it may have evolved from the vihuela, bandurria (mandolin), or the lute.
 Ernesto Cavour, Bolivian charanguista, composer, and consulting music historian for many museums around the world, has noted characteristics of the charango in various vihuelas and guitars of the 16th century, and maintains the charango is the direct descendant of the vihuela.

 There are many stories of how the charango came to be made with its distinctive diminutive soundbox of armadillo.
 One story says that the native musicians liked the sound the vihuela made, but lacked the technology to shape the wood in that manner.
 Another story says that the Spaniards prohibited natives from practicing their ancestral music, and that the charango was a successful attempt to make a lute that could be easily hidden under a garment such as a poncho.

 There is no clear evidence that points to a specific location or moment in time for the birth of the charango but there are a number of theories being debated.
 One of those is that it is believed the charango came into its present form in the early 18th century in the city of Potosí in the Royal Audiencia of Charcas part of the Viceroyalty of Peru (in what is present-day Bolivia), probably from Amerindian contact with Spanish settlers.
 Cavour presents evidence from Bolivian murals and sculptures as early as 1744, in, for example, the Church of San Lorenzo of the city of Potos (Potosí), the facade of which depicts two mermaids playing what he believes to be charangos.